gpoell/qmul-rbh-esp32/README.md

 <details>
 <summary>Arduino WiFi</summary>

-The [Arduino WiFi](https://www.arduino.cc/reference/en/libraries/wifi/) libraries are used to create the server running on the ESP32.
+The [Arduino WiFi](https://www.arduino.cc/reference/en/libraries/wifi/) library is used to create the server running on the ESP32.
 During setup, the [ESP Server](include/ESPServer.h) is initialized which sets the IP configuration, connects to the network defined in secrets.h, and starts the [server](https://www.arduino.cc/reference/en/libraries/wifi/server.begin).
-Core1 actively listens and processes incoming [WiFiClient](https://www.arduino.cc/reference/en/libraries/wifi/wificlient) connections.
-Data is sent back to the GUI through the [client.print()](https://www.arduino.cc/reference/en/libraries/wifi/client.print) method.
+Core1 actively listens and processes incoming [WiFiClient](https://www.arduino.cc/reference/en/libraries/wifi/wificlient) connections and sends data back to the GUI using the [WiFiClient methods](https://www.arduino.cc/reference/en/libraries/wifi/client.print) method.
 </details>

 <details>
 <summary>Tactile Sensor</summary>

-The [Tactile Sensor](include/TactileSensor.h) is composed of 4 [MLX90393](include/MLX90393.h) Hall Effect sensors that record magnetic flux density measurements in 3 dimensions.
-Each Hall Effect sensor has a magnet suspended slightly above it in a soft silicon material which create larger magnetic flux readings as they are pressed towards the sensors.
-These recordings are captured using I2C and the Arduino Wire library.
-The memory addresses containing the 3 dimensional recordings of for the Hall Effect sensors are found in its [datasheet](docs/MLX90393-Datasheet-Melexis.PDF).
+The [Tactile Sensor](include/TactileSensor.h) is composed of 4 [MLX90393](include/MLX90393.h) [Hall Effect](https://en.wikipedia.org/wiki/Hall_effect) sensors that record magnetic flux density measurements in 3 dimensions.
+Each Hall Effect sensor has a magnet suspended slightly above it in a soft silicon material, and these sensors are attached to the fingertips of the gripper.
+When the gripper grasps an object, it pushes the suspended magnets closer to the Hall Effect sensors which increases the magnetic flux density recordings.
+This change in magnetic flux density is synonymous to the pressure being applied to a grasped object as a result of its stiffness, which for this project, is used to represent the ripeness stages of strawberries.
+These recordings are captured using the I2C protocol and are extracted from the memory addresses of the Hall Effect sensors found in its [datasheet](docs/MLX90393-Datasheet-Melexis.PDF).
 </details>

 <details>